event-engine/docs/docs/tutorial/bonus_III.md

 The good news is, every technique can be used!
 It just needs to be implemented in the Port.

 To keep the tutorial simple, we're going to use the tools shipped with Event Engine.
-That said, our messages become `ImmutableRecord`s and use the build-in serialization technique provided by `ImmutableRecordLogic`.
+That said, our messages become `ImmutableRecord`s and use the built-in serialization technique provided by `ImmutableRecordLogic`.

 {.alert .alert-warning}
 The fact that messages are still coupled with the framework is not important here.
 It's our decision as developers to do it, but nothing required by Event Engine.